-And she fastened it with the pin, and said unto him, The Philistines be upon thee, Samson.
-And he awaked out of his sleep, and went away with the pin of the beam, and with the web.
+And she said, The Philistines be upon thee, Samson.
+And he awoke out of his sleep, and said, I will go out as at other times before, and shake myself.
+And he wist not that the LORD was departed from him.